 While access to finance is not an issue for competent private busines- Develop the regulations further.
-Private-sector views should be ses, financial regulatory frameworks should be improved.
-For example, some business processes are often dubious and the stock market not sufficiently supportive of domestic private sector companies
+Private-sector views should be considered when policy is developed and, hence, a proper consultation process for regulatory development is vital.

 (I) There are high growth potential sectors.
 (2) The private-sector CEOs stated that they believe that it is important to look beyond Kuwait and to the region in order to broaden the market for the sector.
 Some of the sectoral support areas for the next five to ten years required by the private sector are discussed in the report.
 Key areas include health, education, real estate and infrastructure.
 Others include retail and consumer products, logistics, financial services, power and renewable energy, the chemical industry and tourism.
 When it comes to sectoral development, views of the interviewees on tourism as a potential sector ranged from no potential at all to high potential.
 Two of the interviewees who did not think that tourism is one of the areas that can help the economy believed that it does not fit well with the country's social landscape.
 The agriculture and food sector received support from the CEOs who believe that this is a good sector to focus on, keeping in mind the environmental challenges for this sector in the region.